How to Create and Use a Free QR Code Business Card

 Static or dynamic?
 The small but important difference

-When creating a QR code, you will often see two terms: static and dynamic.
-For a truly free QR code business card, the right choice is usually clear: you want a static QR code.
+When you create a QR code, you'll meet two terms: static and dynamic.
+For a truly free QR code business card, the answer is clear: you want a static QR code.

 -